 Shadow Tables vers PGAudit

-I have been a PostgreSQL administrator since 2002 and have worked for Fred Hutchinson Cancer Research Center for the last 10+ years.
+I have been a PostgreSQL administrator since 2002 and have worked for Fred Hutchinson Cancer Research Center since 2008.
 Within Fred Hutch, I work for the largest group called SCHARP, Statistical Center for HIV/AIDS Research and Prevention.

 In 2010 I started SeaPUG, Seattle Postgres Users Group, at the request of Josh Drake.
 I present at least half the presentations there every year.
 I started the PostgreSQL track at LinuxFest Northwest in 2014 after my GIS presentation in 2013 was standing room only.
 In 2017 I got a booth at the SeaGL, Seattle GNU Linux, conference with the idea of having a booth there in 2018 along with also doing a PostgreSQL presentation at the conference.
 In 2017 I started presenting at various PostgresConf Conferences.